for every business

 But aren’t you an Adwords specialist?

 Yes I am !
-But I would also call myself an advocate for small business owners first because I hate seeing anyone lose money or go broke.
+However, I would also call myself an advocate for small business owners first because I hate seeing anyone lose money or go broke.
 I guess that comes from decades of owning my own businesses and understanding the importance of controlling costs and avoiding con artists.

 In that sense, I try to find what is the optimum amount a business should spend based on their desired outcome and available funds.
 It’s not uncommon for me to set up an Adwords account for a client and then recommend they keep tight constraints on their daily budget until we work out exactly what they should be spending and no more.
 It’s usually around about this time we also talk about Search Engine Optimisation (SEO).